TheMadTexan42/POTA-Parks-KML-Powershell-Scripts/README.md

 # POTA-Parks-KML-Powershell-Scripts

+# GenerateQSOmap.ps1 Usage Documentation
+This PowerShell script generates a KML file from an ADIF file containing QSO (contact) records.
+The KML file can be imported into Google Earth or other mapping software to visualize QSO locations and, optionally, draw lines from your operating grid to each contact.

+## Usage
+You can run the script with or without command line parameters.
+If parameters are omitted, the script will prompt you for the required information.

+### Command Line Parameters

+- `-InputADIF <path>`
+  Path to the input ADIF file containing QSO records.

+- `-OutputKML <path>`
+  Path where the generated KML file will be saved.

+- `-OperatingGrid <grid>`
+  Your operating grid square (e.g., FN31).

+- `-DrawLines`
+  (Switch) If specified, lines will be drawn from your operating grid to each QSO location.
+The color of the lines is determined by the band.
+There is table that specifies the color associated with each band at the top of the script.

+#Generate_POTA_KMLs.ps1 - Used to generate a KML set of pins representing all POTA entites for specified prefixes.
 Directions are in the comments in the file Generate_POTA_KMLs.ps1.
 In a nutshell:

 1. Download the park CSV file from POTA and put it in the same directory as the scripts.